Dharampal Satyapal Group

 The Dharampal Satyapal Group (DS Group) is a privately held Indian FMCG conglomerate.

 Established in 1929, and headquartered in Noida, Uttar Pradesh.
 The company operates across multiple sectors including food and beverages, confectionery, tobacco, hospitality, and luxury retail.

 History

 The company was founded in 1929 by Dharampal Sugandhi in Chandni Chowk, Delhi, as a perfumery business producing incense sticks, rose water, and tobacco products.
 In 1958, Satyapal Sugandhi introduced the BABA tobacco brand.

 During the 1980s, the group diversified into packaged foods with the launch of Catch Salt & Pepper (1987), followed by Catch Natural Spring Water in 1999.
-Its later ventures included confectionery products under brands such as Rajnigandha, Pass Pass, and Pulse Candy.
+The group's subsequent launches included confectionery products under brands such as Rajnigandha, Pass Pass, and Pulse Candy.